-1. An appeal for revising a default ruling and for resuming proceedings shall include:

-b) the name of the person who lodged the appeal;

-c) the circumstances that confirm that non-appearance at the hearing or failure to file a response (statement of defence) was due to reasonable cause;

-d) the request of the appellant concerning the extent to which the ruling is to be changed;

-e) a list of material attached to the appeal.

-2. An appeal signed by a party or its representative shall be submitted to a court in as many copies as the number of the parties to the case.
+- 1. An appeal for revising a default ruling and for resuming proceedings shall include: - a) the name of the court that delivered the default ruling; - b) the name of the person who lodged the appeal; - c) the circumstances that confirm that non-appearance at the hearing or failure to file a response (statement of defence) was due to reasonable cause; - d) the request of the appellant concerning the extent to which the ruling is to be changed; - e) a list of material attached to the appeal. - 2.
+An appeal signed by a party or its representative shall be submitted to a court in as many copies as the number of the parties to the case.